moko256/Template_AndroidApp/README.md

 ﻿# About

-Empty application template for Android project
+Empty application template for Android project for me.

 # Usage